Stage-Specific Embryonic Antigen-4 (SSEA-4) as a Distinguishing Marker Between Eccrine and Apocrine Origin of Ducts of Sweat Glands

 TLDR SSEA-4 can distinguish between eccrine and apocrine sweat gland ducts.

-The study investigated the presence of Stage-Specific Embryonic Antigen-4 (SSEA-4) as a marker to distinguish between eccrine and apocrine sweat gland ducts.
-Skin biopsy samples from 9 healthy patients revealed that SSEA-4 was present in all cells of eccrine ducts but absent in apocrine ducts.
-This finding suggested that SSEA-4 could serve as a reliable marker for differentiating between these two types of sweat gland ducts, which was significant for developing diagnostic markers for sweat gland tumors.
-Other markers like carcinoembryonic antigen (CEA), keratin 16 (K16), and keratin 17 (K17) were not effective for this distinction.
-The study concluded that SSEA-4 might be the first antigen to enable histological differentiation between eccrine and apocrine ducts, potentially aiding in future diagnostic applications.
+The study investigated the presence of stage-specific embryonic antigen-4 (SSEA-4) in the ductal cells of eccrine and apocrine sweat glands.
+Skin biopsy samples from 9 healthy patients revealed that SSEA-4 was consistently expressed in eccrine ducts but not in apocrine ducts.
+This finding suggested that SSEA-4 could serve as a distinguishing marker between the two types of sweat gland ducts, which was significant for tumor diagnostics.
+The study concluded that SSEA-4 was the first antigen enabling histological distinction between eccrine and apocrine sweat gland ducts, potentially aiding in the development of diagnostic markers for sweat gland carcinomas.